ai-mindset/ai-mindset.github.io/_posts/2025-03-19-compilation-going-back-full-circle.md

 The future of deployment may look surprisingly like its past, just with better languages and tools at our disposal -offering a path toward more cohesive, efficient software development that reduces complexity without sacrificing capability.

 ---
 [^1]: Go, Zig, Rust, C/C++ D, Nim, Common Lisp are some prominent examples of ahead-of-time compiled languages that -with the exception of Common Lisp- excel in systems programming.
-However, Deno allows a ubiquitous, higher-level language like JS and its superset TS to join the compiled languages club.
+However, Deno allows a ubiquitous, higher-level language like JS and its superset TS to join the club of languages that can easily package code to a cross-platform single binary.